Part Two: The Traditions

 When Vietnamese monk Thich Nhat Hanh established Plum Village in France in 1982, he brought a different emphasis.
 Where Japanese Zen focused on form and discipline, Thich Nhat Hanh taught "engaged Buddhism," practice integrated into daily life, accessible to laypeople with jobs and families.3

 Plum Village's prohibition on distracted eating, no reading, no phones, no unnecessary conversation, removes stimulation that prevents the nervous system from registering satiety.
 This environmental design allows the body's signals to be heard: fullness, satisfaction, the difference between appetite and need.
-The teaching is simple: if you cannot taste your food, you are not present.
+The teaching is simple: if you cannot taste the food, you are not present.

 Spirit Rock Meditation Center